jfqd/mi-qutic-pdns/README.md

 ## installation

-The following sample can be used to create a zone running a copy of the the worker image.
+The following sample can be used to create a zone running a copy of the the pdns image.

 ```
 IMAGE_UUID=$(imgadm list | grep 'qutic-pdns' | tail -1 | awk '{ print $1 }')